Time for my 2019 annual review.

 What Am I Working Toward?

 Grow as a leader.
 I’ve been in several leadership positions throughout my career, and I’ve always taken immense pleasure from coaching others and seeing them grow into their full potential.
-Exactly how I’ll be exploring this avenue of personal growth is not yet entirely clear, but I feel highly energized about this 2020 focus.
+Exactly how I’ll explore this avenue of personal growth is not yet entirely clear, but I feel highly energized about this 2020 focus.

 Evolve my professional positioning.
 I’m considered an expert on digital strategy.
 But strategic communication is where I belong.
-I’ve not entirely worked out exactly how to reposition myself, but I’m sure I’ll find a way.
+I’ve not entirely worked out how to reposition myself, but I’m sure I’ll find a way.

 ANNOTATIONS

-1 | This format is inspired by James Clear’s annual reviews. |
+1 This format is inspired by James Clear’s annual reviews.